Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 [code factory]({{site.baseurl}}/agile/2021/08/16/code-factory.html) blog to make *sure* they offer it.
 You could try to gain autonomy from within, but if that was likely to succeed why don't you have it in the first place?

-Side projects can only offer so much relief; you can't count on them being as complex as full time work.
+Side projects can only offer so much relief.
+You can't count on them to be complex enough to keep your skills relevant.

 ### How to provide freedom to change if you are in charge
 This isn't the "I heard typescript was cool so let's re-write everything" sort of change.
 Getting a team of developers